Baltimore classification: Evolutionary origins and relations

 Diagram of a bacterium showing chromosomal DNA and plasmids, not to scale.
 Most ssDNA viruses are likely descended from plasmids.

 Excluding ribozyvirians, RNA viruses of groups III–V are believed to share common ancestry. +ssRNA viruses form the basal, ancestral lineage of these viruses from which dsRNA viruses and –ssRNA viruses appear to have evolved from on multiple occasions.
 The two orders of RT viruses in the class Revtraviricetes, Blubervirales and Ortervirales, are believed by virologists to have evolved from two different families of retrotransposons on separate occasions. ssRNA-RT viruses all belong to Ortervirales and thus share common ancestry. dsDNA-RT viruses, on the other hand, are found in both orders and therefore represent two separate lineages of dsDNA-RT viruses.
 Ribozyvirians constitute a lineage of –ssRNA viruses unrelated to other RNA viruses.

 Most ssDNA viruses likely originate from plasmids that, on multiple occasions, recombined with other genomes to obtain the structural proteins needed to form virions.
 The evolutionary history of dsDNA viruses is the most complex as they appear to have emerged independently on numerous occasions.
 Two major lineages of dsDNA viruses exist: the realm Duplodnaviria and the realm Varidnaviria, the latter of which also contains ssDNA viruses that are descended from dsDNA viruses.
-The opposite is true in the realm Monodnaviria, which contains dsDNA viruses descended from ssDNA viruses.
+The opposite is true in the realm Floreoviria, which contains dsDNA viruses descended from ssDNA viruses.
 There are also two minor realms, Adnaviria and Singelaviria, that exclusively contain dsDNA viruses.
 Lastly, there are dsDNA virus families unassigned to higher taxa that are unique from existing realms and which likely constitute small realms.

 Of the replication-expression systems used by viruses, only Baltimore group I (dsDNA) is used by cells.
 The other groups may be remnants of the primordial stage of life before the emergence of modern-like cells, during which the dsDNA system used by extant cells had not yet become uniform.
 The ancestors of RNA viruses in particular may have emerged during the time of the RNA world.
-And although virus realms are evolutionarily independent from each other, the replicative proteins encoded by viruses in the four major realms (Duplodnaviria, Monodnaviria, Riboviria, and Varidnaviria) are built on the core RNA recognition motif, one of the most common nucleic acid-binding domains in nature.
+And although virus realms are evolutionarily independent from each other, the replicative proteins encoded by viruses in the four major realms (Duplodnaviria, Floreoviria, Riboviria, and Varidnaviria) are built on the core RNA recognition motif, one of the most common nucleic acid-binding domains in nature.
 Therefore, the replication-expression cycles most likely diversified before the separation of large dsDNA replicators, which became the ancestors of cellular life, from other types of replicators, which became selfish genetic elements and gave rise to viruses.